EdgeVerve/oe-skeleton/README.md

 # oe-skeleton project

-This module can be used for reference
+This is oeCloud working module which can be used for example reference to build your module.
+You can then plug your module in app-list.json file of application. oeCloud module will load oe-skeleton (or your module).
+This document file shows what all things you can typically do when you want to develop oecloud module.

 ## dependency
 * oe-cloud